RKrahl/pytest-dependency/doc/src/usage.rst

-In `TestClass` the default names for the tests are used, which is build from the name of the class and the respective method in this case, while in `TestClassNamed` these names are overridden by an explicit name argument to the :func:`pytest.mark.dependency` marker.
+In `TestClass` the default names for the tests are used, which is build from the name of the class and the respective method in this case, while in `TestClassNamed` these names are overridden by an explicit `name` argument to the :func:`pytest.mark.dependency` marker.

 .. versionchanged:: 0.3
-   The name of the class is prepended to method name to form the default name for the test.
+   The name of the class is prepended to the method name to form the default name for the test.

 .. _usage-parametrized: